ugent-korea/pytorch-unet-segmentation/README.md

 # pytorch-unet-segmentation

 ## Description
-The project involves implementing biomedical image segmentation based on U-Net.
+This project involves implementing biomedical image segmentation based on U-Net.

+The dataset we used is Transmission Electron Microscopy (ssTEM) data set of the Drosophila first instar larva ventral nerve cord (VNC), which is dowloaded from "ISBI Challenge: Segmentation of of neural structures in EM stacks".

+The dataset contains 30 images of size 512x512 for each train, train-labels and test.

+The folder structure of this project is:

+'''
+pytorch-unet-segmentation
+   - data
+       - train
+           - images
+           - masks
+       - test
+           - images
+   - src
+       - dataset.py
+       - main.py
+       - augmentation.py
+       - mean_std.py
+'''

 ##### Members : PyeongEun Kim, JuHyung Lee, MiJeong Lee